 The Texas Advance Commitment ensures college access and upward mobility for promising students across the state.
 This commitment supports student success and timely graduation, as the awards are renewable for the four years of a student’s UT Austin education.

 Awards leverage state and federal funds as well as university funds.
-UT Austin has increased financial aid over the past five years, and the Texas Advance Commitment adds an additional $5 million a year.
+UT Austin has increased financial aid over the past five years to support students and the Texas Advance commitment continues this support.

 — President Gregory L. Fenves